petitnau/algoml/contracts/lottery/README.md

 ## Joining the lottery

 The following clause allows the first player to join the lottery.
 To do so, the player must pay 1 ALGO as a bet, and provide a commitment.
+The commitment is the sha256 hash of the player's secret, which is a long enough string (32 bytes or more).
 The clause must be executed from state `joined0`, and once it is finalised the state takes a transition to `joined1`.
 In this way we ensure that at most 2 players will join the lottery.
 ```java